 First, preheat your oven to 425 degrees Fahrenheit.

-Roll out the puff pastry and spread a thin layer of vanilla cream over one half.
+Roll out the puff pastry sheets and spread a thin layer of vanilla cream over one half.
 Sprinkle chocolate chips over the vanilla cream.

-Fold the empty side of the pastry sheet onto the side with the vanilla cream and chocolate chips.
+Next, fold the empty side of the pastry sheet onto the side with the vanilla cream and chocolate chips.
 This should create a fold-over sandwich with puff pastry on the top and bottom and a filling of chocolate chips and vanilla cream.

 Press gently to compress the sandwich slightly.
 Use a pizza cutter to make 1-1.5 inch strips.
 Separate each strip and twist 2-3 times to create a spiral shape.